 """

-Handle a message sent on a debug stream.
-Currently it's just printed to the terminal.
+Handle a message sent on the Redis stream.

 :param message: The message to handle.